SteveClement/privateface/README.md

 Install and do the following on a Terminal:

 ```
-brew tap homebrew/science
 brew install subversion opencv
 ```

-in theory all is fine now, but do not forget to adjust you compile line
+Theoretically all is fine now, but do not forget to adjust your compile line.

 As expected libunicap is not "that" easy.

-to get libunicap compiled you additionally need to:
+To get libunicap compiled you additionally need to:

 ```
 brew install intltool